julia-urikh/Olympic_games/README.md

 ## Queries to the database
 Let's find answers to some questions using SQL

--Identify the number of participants and the total number of medals they brought for each country.
+- Identify the number of participants and the total number of medals they brought for each country.
 ```
 SELECT region_name,
        Count(p.id) AS participants,